AzureAD/azure-activedirectory-library-for-android/README.md

 ###Option 3: Binaries via Gradle

 You can get the binaries from Maven central repo.
-AAR package can be included as follows in your project in AndroidStudio:
+AAR package can be included as follows in your project at AndroidStudio:

 ```gradle
 repositories {